macadmins/installapplications/README.md

 1. MDM will send a push request utilizing `InstallApplication` to inform the device of a package installation.
 2. InstallApplications (this tool) will install and load it's LaunchDaemon.
+2. InstallApplications (this tool) will install and load it's LaunchAgent if in the proper context (installed outside of SetupAssistant).
 3. InstallApplications will begin to install your prestage packages (if configured) during the SetupAssistant.
 4. If stage1 packages are configured, InstallApplications will wait until the user is in their active session before installing.
 5. If stage 2 packages are configured, InstallApplications will install these packages during the user session.